 Show the publishers of books published in German (translation language) together with their country.
-Order the publishers by postal code.

 To solve this query we will need to use two files, books.xml and publishers.xml.
-Up to know we have used the GUI to specify the context (XML data for input) for the query but to solve this query we are going to use the doc() function.
+Up to now we have used the GUI to specify the context (XML data for input) for the query but to solve this query we are going to use the doc() function.

 As usual, we proceed in steps.
-First we will find the books written in German.
+First we will find the books translated into German.
 We can do this in different ways, but we will show, two ways: one using a predicate in the XPath expression and another using the where clause.